lodauria/IoT_Group_Project/src/Devices/README.md

 ## RIOT applications
-this directory contains all RIOT applications
+This directory contains all RIOT applications